Oxevision is a tool that helps staff care for patients more safely

 Nursing station screen: Oxevision home screen showing room information such as alerts

-Oxevision includes a suite of modules designed for inpatient behavioral health:
+Oxevision includes a suite of modules designed for inpatient psychiatry:

 Alerts1